Koblenz, Switzerland: Religion

 From the 2000 census, 720 or 44.7% were Roman Catholic, while 446 or 27.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 7 individuals (or about 0.43% of the population) who belonged to the Christian Catholic faith.

 Education

 The entire Swiss population is generally well educated.
 In Koblenz about 63.6% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 121 students attending primary school in the municipality.

 Transport

 Koblenz is served by two railway stations.
-Koblenz station is served by Zurich S-Bahn line S41, which links Winterthur and Waldshut, and Aargau S-Bahn line S27, which links Baden and Koblenz, with alternate trains continuing to either Waldshut or Bad Zurzach.
+Koblenz station is served by Zurich S-Bahn line S36, which links Bülach and Waldshut, and Aargau S-Bahn line S27, which links Baden and Koblenz, with alternate trains continuing to either Waldshut or Bad Zurzach.
 Koblenz Dorf station is situated rather closer to the village centre, but is served by fewer trains.